CanaryZen/ZeroOS/README.txt

 #    You can also change your Username & Password to be a new password you can remember.
 Everytime you change
 #        your username/password, Advanche ZeroOS will automatically restart for changes to be completed.
 #
+#       Advanche ZeroOS can also be reset to a brand new state.
+This will automatically wipe the entire configuration
+#            and will automatically restart for changes to be completed.
+Also take note that this will not
+#             reset everything in the current folder, and will not automatically update Advanche ZeroOS.
 #
+#         You can also use Advanche ZeroOS in Offline Mode by enabling the configuration "OfflineMode".
+#      Please take note that Offline Mode will disable the Updating, Module, and some parts of the Compatability Systems.
+#         This will also disable some commands from being used due to the "OfflineMode" configuration being enabled.
+#
+#       Advanche ZeroOS also has an Administrator Mode, which you can use to get full access to the system.
+#           You can also enable Administrator Mode by editing the System Configuration and setting the
+#                             "AdministratorMode" configuration to True.
+#
+#       Alongside Advanche ZeroOS's Administrator Mode is the FWC Administrator Mode (Forced Administrator Mode)
+#          which gives more power over the entire os itself.
+This is enabled by logging into an admin account
+#         or by editing the System Configuration and setting the "FWCAdministratorMode" configuration to True.
+#
+#        Advanche ZeroOS also has its own AI Chatbot called "Advanche NonCore" which trains itself overtime as
+#          you talk to it.
+This is a Machine-Learning AI Chatbot that is also based off from your Product ID,
+#           which means if you reset Advanche ZeroOS or enable the "SetupMode" Configuration, it will reset.
+#
+#               There is also a built-in Cloud-Based Anti-Virus that lets you scan files on your computer
+#                          And will give you the results if the file is found as a virus or not.
+#                      This is not for Online Files.
+Since this Cloud-Based Anti-Virus is still in beta,
+#                           this may be buggy for some users & not all features are available yet.
+#
+#
 ############################################################
 #
 #                       COMMANDS:
 #
 #          CLEAR/CLS                       CLEARS THE ADVANCHE ZEROOS COMMAND LOG
 #          ECHO/SAY                        ECHO ANY TEXT TO ADVANCHE ZEROOS
 #          RECHO/RSAY                      ECHO ANY TEXT TO ADVANCHE ZEROOS (REVERSED)
 #          TTS/SAYTTS                      SAYS ANYTHING IN TTS TO ADVANCHE ZEROOS
 #          CMD                             LAUNCHES ADVANCHE ZEROOS
 #          HELP/CMDS                       SHOWS COMMANDS FOR ADVANCHE ZEROOS
 #          START                           START CERTAIN PROGRAM IN *.ZRO/*.ZERO/*.ZRX FORMAT
 #          *.ZRO/*.ZERO/*.ZRX              START CERTAIN PROGRAM IN *.ZRO/*.ZERO/*.ZRX FORMAT
 #          COPY/CP                         COPIES ANY FILE TO ANOTHER DIRECTORY
 #          MOVE/MV                         MOVES ANY FILE TO ANOTHER DIRECTORY
 #          EXIT/CTRL+C/SHUTDOWN            EXITS ADVANCHE ZEROOS
 #          RESTART                         RESTARTS ADVANCHE ZEROOS
 #          RANDOM                          CHOOSES A RANDOM NUMBER BETWEEN A & B
-#          UPDATE/RESTORE          UPDATES ADVANCHE ZEROOS TO THE LATEST VERSION
+#          UPDATE/RESTORE (ONLINE)         UPDATES ADVANCHE ZEROOS TO THE LATEST VERSION
 #          INSTALL/INS                     INSTALLS AN APPLICATION PACKAGE IN *.ZPX/*.ZPPX/*.ZPP FORMAT
-#          SEND/RQSEND             SENDS GET REQUEST TO SPECIFIED URL
+#          SEND/RQSEND (ONLINE)            SENDS GET REQUEST TO SPECIFIED URL
 #          DATE                            OUTPUTS CURRENT DATE TO ADVANCHE ZEROOS
 #          TIME                            OUTPUTS CURRENT TIME TO ADVANCHE ZEROOS
-#          IP                      OUTPUTS PUBLIC/PRIVATE IP ADDRESSES TO ADVANCHE ZEROOS
+#          IP/IPIFY (ONLINE)               THE IP/IPIFY MODULE FOR ADVANCHE ZEROOS
 #          USER/USERNAME                   CHANGES CURRENT USERNAME TO NEW USERNAME FOR ADVANCHE ZEROOS
 #          PSWD/PASSWORD                   CHANGES CURRENT PASSWORD TO NEW PASSWORD FOR ADVANCHE ZEROOS
+#          RESET (ONLINE)                  RESETS THE ENTIRE OPERATING SYSTEM OF ADVANCHE ZEROOS
+#          ABOUT/SYSTEM                    SHOWS ABOUT FOR ADVANCHE ZEROOS
+#          ADMIN/ADMINISTRATOR (USER)      ENABLES/DISABLES ADMINISTRATOR MODE FOR ADVANCHE ZEROOS
+#          LOGOFF                          LOGS OFF USER ACCOUNT FOR ADVANCHE ZEROOS
+#          CUSER/CREATEUSER (ADMIN)        CREATES A NEW USER FOR ADVANCHE ZEROOS
+#          DUSER/DELETEUSER (ADMIN)        DELETES AN EXISTING USER FOR ADVANCHE ZEROOS
+#          NONCORE/CHATBOT (ONLINE)        CHAT WITH A BUILT-IN AI LEARNING CHATBOT FOR ADVANCHE ZEROOS
+#          SCAN/VSCAN (ONLINE)             LETS YOU SCAN FILES ON YOUR COMPUTER FOR VIRUSES
 #
 #
 ############################################################